-Again the results are impressive.
-We achieved a virtual rock-solid 60fps on Call of Duty Mobile and PUBG Mobile with the graphics cranked up.
-Gaming feels silky smooth then, and, most importantly, there are no janks during important match moments.
+Again, the results are impressive.
+With the graphics cranked up, we achieved a virtual rock-solid 60fps on Call of Duty Mobile and PUBG Mobile.
+Gaming feels silky smooth, and, most importantly, there are no janks during important match moments.
 The only stutters I saw occurred during map loading and at the match end, which is common.
 With frame rates locked for a solid 30 minutes, the phone can clearly handle extended play sessions of some of the best Android games tailored to competitive play.

 We stressed the phone with F-Zero GX running at 1080p in the Dolphin emulator.
 Frame rates are more variable here, as emulation pushes the CPU and GPU hardware more than native Android games.
 There were many more janks during stage loading phases, as is common with emulators, but we also saw a more inconsistent frame rate as we approached the end of the session.
 Throwing the cooler on would help keep the emulator running smoother for longer, but this is still a solid effort that still results in smooth gameplay.